Natdata/Natdata/README.md

 I share my passion for data analytics on Instagram https://www.instagram.com/alias.data

-In my portfolio you can find my projects on data analytics, including SQL and Python
+In my portfolio you can find projects on data analytics - including SQL and Python

 My Skills

-- Data preparation, quality assurance, and analysis
+- Data preparation, quality assurance and analysis
 - Database design and modelling
 - Dashboard development and reporting
 - Exploratory data analysis